SzaroBury/SimpleLibraryAPI/README.md

 ![alt text](https://github.com/SzaroBury/SimpleLibraryAPI/blob/master/erd.png?raw=true)

-### Technials:
+### To do:
-- .NET Core 6.0
+- Check if copy of book is available
-- Entity Framework Core
+- Check how many copies of the book are available
-- MS SQL Server
+- Readers can have borrowed only specific number of books in the time
-- Unit tests with Moq
+- End Borrowing